Rook matroids and log-concavity of $P$-Eulerian polynomials: The rook matroid

-Figure~\ref{fig:isomorphism_thm_eg} illustrates this on our running example.
-At the level of the circled entries of the first line of $\psi_{\lambda /\mu}$, the flipping of an $\mathtt{EN}$ segment to a $\mathtt{NE}$ segment or vice versa corresponds to \emph{moving a circle} (the index of an East step) either one position left or right.
-In the running example, there are four such North-East segments and three East-North segments which can be flipped.
+In the two-line notation of $\psi_{\lambda/\mu}$, circle the North steps of $L$, as in Example~\ref{eg:spine_bijection_eg}.
+By the induction hypothesis, the values below the circled entries, $\psi(L)$, define a valid non-nesting rook placement $\rho_{L}$ on $\lambda/\mu$.
+The last sentence of the paragraph above implies that the set $\psi(L^{+})$ is obtained from $\psi(L)$ by swapping out one of $\psi(i)$ or $\psi(i+1)$ for the other.
+At the level of the circled entries of the first line of $\psi_{\lambda /\mu}$, the flipping of a $\mathtt{NE}$ segment to an $\mathtt{EN}$ segment or vice versa corresponds to \emph{moving a circle} (the index of a North step) either one position left or right.

-We will show that $\psi_{\lambda /\mu}(L^{+})$ is also a non-nesting rook placement contained within $\lambda/\mu$.
-The set $\psi_{\lambda /\mu}(L^{+})$ certainly defines a non-nesting rook placement within the rectangle occupied by $\lambda/\mu$.
-It remains to show that this rook placement has its rooks on $\lambda /\mu$ as well.
-By Lemma~\ref{lem:spinePathRectangles}, we know that any such flip occurs in a rectangular region determined by the spine path.
-Note that such a rectangular region is given by row and column indices in two adjacent blocks in the two-line notation.
-For example, the fifth and sixth block in our example, corresponds to the rectangle in rows $1,2,3$ and columns $13,14$.

-Let $i$ and $i+1$ be consecutive steps of the lattice path $L$ such that exactly one of them is an East step.
-(Recall that a circled index is an East step).
-Consider the row/column indices $\psi(i)$ and $\psi(i+1)$ and recall that we have partitioned the columns of the two-line array of the spine bijection $\psi_{\lambda/\mu}$ into blocks.
-There are four cases to consider: \begin{itemize} \item[A.] \emph{$\psi(i)$ and $\psi(i+1)$ are both column indices from the same block.} \item[B.] \emph{$\psi(i)$ and $\psi(i+1)$ are both row indices from the same block.} \item[C.] \emph{$\psi(i)$ and $\psi(i+1)$ are in different blocks, and the East step (recall, exactly one of $i$ and $i+1$) is mapped to a column index.}

-\item[D.] \emph{$\psi(i)$ and $\psi(i+1)$ are in different blocks, and the East step of $L$ is mapped to a row index.} \end{itemize} These four cases appear in the black lattice path $L$ shown in Figure~\ref{fig:isomorphism_thm_eg}.
-We have a Case A flip for step $i=4$, Case B for step $i=1$, Case C for step $i=9$ and Case D for step $i=7$.
+We will show that the swapping of $\psi(i)$ and $\psi(i+1)$ corresponds to a movement of some rooks of $\rho_{L}$ that still defines a valid non-nesting rook placement on $\lambda /\mu$.
+Recall that we have partitioned the columns of the two-line array of the spine bijection $\psi_{\lambda/\mu}$ into blocks.
+There are four cases to consider: \begin{itemize} \item[A.] \emph{$\psi(i)$ and $\psi(i+1)$ are both column indices from the same block.} \item[B.] \emph{$\psi(i)$ and $\psi(i+1)$ are both row indices from the same block.} \item[C.] \emph{$\psi(i)$ and $\psi(i+1)$ are in different blocks, and the North step (exactly one of $i$ or $i+1$) is mapped to a column index.} \item[D.] \emph{$\psi(i)$ and $\psi(i+1)$ are in different blocks, and the North step of $L$ is mapped to a row index.} \end{itemize}

+By Lemma~\ref{lem:spinePathRectangles}, any such flip occurs in a rectangular region determined by the spine path.
+Note that such a rectangular region is given by row and column indices in two adjacent blocks in the two-line notation of $\psi_{\lambda/\mu}$.